gscfwid/NCCN_guidelines_MCP/README.md

 A Model Context Protocol (MCP) server that provides access to NCCN (National Comprehensive Cancer Network) clinical guidelines.

+## How It Works

+This project follows a systematic approach to provide accurate medical guidance:
+1. **Problem Analysis**: Understands the clinical question or scenario
+2. **Guidelines Retrieval**: Searches the NCCN index for relevant guidelines
+3. **Page-by-Page Reading**: Downloads and extracts specific pages from guidelines
+4. **Evidence-Based Response**: Provides answers based on the extracted content

+**Note**: This system does not use RAG (Retrieval-Augmented Generation) to ensure accuracy.
+Instead, it reads guidelines directly, which may result in longer response times during index initialization and PDF downloading/reading, but provides more reliable and precise medical guidance.

 ## Features

 - **Guidelines Index**: Automatically fetches and maintains an up-to-date index of NCCN guidelines